Govt. Tourism License 3195/080/81

 Gadgets charging & Internet

-Expenses such as air fare, visa, lunch and dinner and drinks in Kathmandu, additional meals and overnight stays, travel insurance, medical insurance, tips to crew members, emergency rescue (charged by your travel insurance), and anything outside of the package.
+Expenses such as airfare, visa, lunch and dinner and drinks in Kathmandu, additional meals and overnight stays, travel insurance, medical insurance, tips to crew members, emergency rescue (charged by your travel insurance), and anything outside of the package.

 What to expect